How to organise a fridge - the expert-approved method to reduce food waste and save money in the process

 4. Invest in stackable containers

-Stackable glass containers with plastic lids, like those from IKEA, are ideal for storing food so that it lasts longer.
-The other benefit of stackable containers is it makes use of the vertical space inside a fridge.
+Stackable glass containers with plastic lids are ideal for storing food so that it lasts longer.
+The other benefit of stackable containers is they make use of the vertical space inside a fridge.

-'Glass storage containers with airtight lids make it easier to see what’s inside and offer great versatility in the kitchen as they can go from oven-to-fridge to fridge-to-microwave, making cooking and reheating easy,' says Joe Authbert, Buying Manager, ProCook.
+'Glass storage containers (like those from ProCook) with airtight lids make it easier to see what’s inside and offer great versatility in the kitchen as they can go from oven-to-fridge to fridge-to-microwave, making cooking and reheating easy,' says Joe Authbert, Buying Manager, ProCook.

 The stackable feature is also crucial to make the most of vertical space in a fridge.
 'A fridge is such high real-estate, they're not very big, no matter how big they are they're still not that big,' says Joanna Teplin, one half of celebrity organising duo, The Home Edit.
 'So being able to take advantage of all of the space in the fridge by being able to use clear stackable containers allows you to take advantage of the available vertical space too.'